polkadot-evm/seeding/README.md

 ## Membership

-There are two aspects of the membership -- ranks and roles, which serve the specific purposes.
-Ranks define a member's voting power within the collective.
-Roles give out additional permissions.
+There are two aspects of the membership -- ranks and roles.
+Rank defines a member's voting power within the collective.
+Role gives out ecosystem-specific permissions and responsibilities.

-### Ranks
+### Rank

-Two ranks are defined.
+The EVM Collective uses a flat ranking system.
+We have two ranks.

 * **Junior members**.
 This corresponds to rank I. This is a member that is at least somewhat involved in Polkadot EVM development.
 * **Senior members**.
 This corresponds to rank III.
 This is a member that is deeply involved in Polkadot EVM development.

-We intentionally skipped rank II, to allow more detailed ranks to be defined in the future.
+The ranks of a member define the member's voting power.
+Unlike the Fellowship collective, rank does not determine a member's other privileges, such as any financial incentives.
+They are instead defined by "roles", which we explain in more details below.

-### Roles
+### Role

-Roles make sure that the responsibilities within the collective is always clearly defined.
-A member in the collective can have multiple roles.
-And it is expected that financial incentives (if any) is associated with roles, not ranks.
+Role defines a member's responsibilities within the collective.
+The collective is run under the assumption that a member's contribution is correlated with the member's devotion, not seniority.
+As a result, financial incentives (if any) is associated with a role, but not with ranks.
+There are also no limitations on lower ranks with "higher" roles.
+A junior member might well have more financial incentives or other benefits, than a senior member, if she or he contributes more.

 The list of roles are dynamic.
-On-chain, the definition of roles, apart from the necessary indexing, only contain its short name.
-And roles can be added or removed without runtime upgrades.
+On-chain, the definition of a role contains only two information -- its index, and a shortname.
+Roles can be added or removed by changing the runtime config, without runtime upgrades.
+The addition and removal of roles, and the granting and dismissing of roles of a member, is done by a majority vote of the collective (respective to the member's voting power), or a referendum in OpenGov.

 The initial list of roles will only be defined once the collective becomes active on-chain, subject to all members' approvals.
 Below are examples of possible roles: